How Google May Annotate Images to Improve Search Results

 The association scores that I wrote about were trying to gauge how likely relationships between entities and attributes might be more likely to be true based upon things such as the reliability and popularity of the sources of that information.

-So, Google is trying to learn about real-world objects (entities) by analyzing pictures of those entities (ones that it has confidence in), as an alternative way of learning about the world and the things within it.
+So, Google is trying to learn about real-world objects (entities) by analyzing pictures of those entities when it may annotate images (ones that it has confidence in), as an alternative way of learning about the world and the things within it.

 Hi Bill,